ramankumarrudr/ImdbClone_DeltaX/README.md

 # Note1) for entering multiple actors in movie form use - (ctr+left mouse click)
 # Note2) In forms use DOB and Year-of-Release feilds informat (yyyy-mm-dd) - 1986-7-16 i.e 16th july
 # Note 3) if you are using docker please do use sudo every time you run the docker-compose command
+# Note 4) For deleting records you need to login to the /admin/ page .
+For creating user name and password you can use createsuper command as mentioned below.
 # Clone the git Repo
 # Method 1(Using docker-compose)